-- · earnings being lower than anticipated in countries where we are taxed at lower rates or other shifts in the mix of pre-tax profits and losses from one jurisdiction to another; - our inability to use tax credits; - changing tax laws or related interpretations, accounting standards and regulations and interpretations in multiple tax jurisdictions in which we operate; - · an increase in expenses not deductible for tax purposes, including certain share-based compensation expense and impairment of goodwill; - the tax effects of purchase accounting for acquisitions and restructuring charges and other discrete recognition of taxable events and exposures that may cause fluctuations between reporting periods; - changes related to our ability to ultimately realize future benefits attributed to net operating loss and other carryforwards included in our deferred tax assets; - tax assessments resulting from income tax audits or any related tax interest or penalties that would affect our income tax expense for the period in which the settlements take place; and - a change in our decision to indefinitely reinvest foreign earnings.
+- earnings being lower than anticipated in countries where we are taxed at lower rates or other shifts in the mix of pre-tax profits and losses from one jurisdiction to another; - our inability to use tax credits; - changing tax laws or related interpretations, accounting standards and regulations and interpretations in multiple tax jurisdictions in which we operate; - an increase in expenses not deductible for tax purposes, including certain share-based compensation expense and impairment of goodwill; - the tax effects of purchase accounting for acquisitions and restructuring charges and other discrete recognition of taxable events and exposures that may cause fluctuations between reporting periods; - changes related to our ability to ultimately realize future benefits attributed to net operating loss and other carryforwards included in our deferred tax assets; - tax assessments resulting from income tax audits or any related tax interest or penalties that would affect our income tax expense for the period in which the settlements take place; and - a change in our decision to indefinitely reinvest foreign earnings.

 Changes in our organizational structure that occurred in connection with our business combination with GS Acquisition Holdings Corp II (the "Business Combination") may also impact our tax rate.
 For example, prior to the Business Combination, income derived by many of our non-U.S. subsidiaries was not subject to U.S. federal income tax but, after the Business Combination, we are subject to U.S. federal income tax on our worldwide income, including in certain cases dividends from, or income earned by, our non-U.S. subsidiaries, which may adversely impact our overall effective tax rate.
-In addition, we have significantly reduced non-deductible interest expense in periods following the Business Combination organizational structure.
+In addition, we have significantly reduced non-deductible interest expense in periods following the Business Combination, which has impacted our effective tax rate.
+As a result, we can provide no assurances as to how our effective tax rate is expected to be impacted by our post-Business Combination organizational structure.
 If our effective tax rate were to increase, our business, results of operations and financial condition could be materially and adversely affected.